hungcq/blog/content/posts/platform-or-product-engineering.md

 Where would geometry be if every proof required a demonstration of the Pythagorean theorem?
 Where would software engineering be if we were still working with assembly language?
-Granted, assumptions and theories are challengeable, abstractions sometimes leak, and platforms sometimes don't meet all our needs and require adjustments and improvements.
+Granted, assumptions and theories are challengeable, abstractions sometimes leak, and platforms sometimes don't meet all our needs and require adjustments.
-But only minor changes and tricks are justifiable, not platform-building, because:
+But only minor changes and tricks are justifiable, not major modifications and rebuilds, because:
-1, The cost of building and testing a new platform is too high, especially for a product team, and 2, If the tool is so bad for our purpose, why did we choose it in the first place?
+1, The cost of building and testing a new platform is too high, especially for a product team, and 2, If the original tool is so bad for our purpose, why did we choose it in the first place?

 The product engineers who take on such platform-building endeavors are, at best, wasted assets.
 The companies that value such technical "skills" will probably end up with average products